nixn/pdns-etcd3/doc/ETCD-structure.md

 does not specify the field value itself.
 If no value is found for the field, an error is raised and the request/response fails.

-* Defaults are valid for their level and all levels beneath (unless overridden in some sub-level).
+* Defaults and options are valid for their level and all levels beneath (unless overridden in some sub-level).

 * "Zones" are defined by domains having a `SOA` entry.
 The zone domain is used